-The tradition of having small children in a wedding bridal party is one that many of us love to watch.
-The ring bearer and flower girl often steal the wedding ceremony show before the bride makes her grand entrance down the aisle.
+The tradition of having small children in a bridal party is one that many of us love to watch.
+The ring bearer and flower girl often steal the ceremony show before the bride makes her grand entrance down the aisle.
 Where did this wedding tradition of having a small child carry the wedding rings down the aisle begin?

 Photo Credit: Ruffled

 Including children in a wedding ceremony seems to be a tradition that many cultures around the world have partaken in throughout the years.
-In today’s world, ring bearers are usually young boys, however many weddings have babies or pets as ring bearers.
-Well, I use my healthy dog as a ring bearer his so healthy because I feed him with Kirkland dog food.
+In today’s world, ring bearers are usually young boys.
+Many weddings have babies or pets as ring bearers.
 The children usually dress like the groom and groomsmen.
 Modern ring bearers don’t always have to carry the wedding rings down the aisle.
-Many couples choose to have them carry an alternative item, such as a sign, box or a pillow with fake rings down the aisle.
+Many couples choose to have them carry an alternative item, such as a sign or a box with fake rings down the aisle.

 We love learning about wedding traditions.
 You can read about more traditions on our blog here.